ramyrams/Blockchain/Dapp.md

 Imagine a DApp becoming the computer operating system (OSX or Windows), the programs used on the system (Photoshop, Dropbox), or specialized software that uses the programs, such as a blog that integrates Dropbox.
 Bitcoin is only the tip of the iceberg of what is possible with this new type of application.

+## Below are a few examples of dApp technologies:

+* **Ethereum** introduces a dedicated blockchain capable of supporting a “turing complete” programming language.
+Ethereum allows developers to create their own decentralized applications that “live” on the Ethereum blockchain.
+The first developer release of Ethereum is available so people have started working on applications for this platform.

+* **MaidSafe** provides a “proof of resource” mechanism and decentralized data structure for storing files privately or publicly in the cloud.
+This system cryptographically stores file that are distributed throughout the network for on-demand retrieval by the file owners.

+* **BURST** is a system that uses the “proof-of-capacity” mechanism, a hard drive based mining solution for network security.
+BURST has also incorporated “automated transactions” into the capabilities of the network.

 # Terms
 cryptographically stored ledger, scarce-asset model, and peer-to-peer technology.